GreyMerlin/WinMerge-Document-Testing/Docs/Users-English/Manual/Quick_start.md

        - [Launching WinMerge operations in Windows Explorer](./Open_paths.md)

-       - Use the [Command Line](./Command_line) interface to start WinMerge from other applications, from a command prompt, or a batch or script file.
+       - Use the [Command line](./Command_line "Command line") interface to start WinMerge from other applications, from a command prompt, or a batch or script file.

        - Drag and drop files and folders directly into the WinMerge window or on the WinMerge desktop shortcut.